-25. Work to inform and educate the community, including through school curricula, about the social and personal impacts of material that presents women as objects of sexual exploitation, abuse, denigration and violence, including internet pornography which has proliferated over the recent years.
+25. Work to inform and educate the community about the social and personal impacts of exploitative and harmful material, including sexually explicit material, that presents women as objects of sexual exploitation, abuse, denigration and violence.

 26. To address sexism in the media and actively work to eradicate the negative portrayal of women, including sexist advertising.

 27. To eradicate online sexism, abuse and gender-based hate speech.

 Women and Gender Equality Policy as amended by State Council on 20th August 2022.